putdotio/putio-swift/README.md

 ## Installation

-PutioAPI is available through [CocoaPods](https://cocoapods.org/pods/PutioAPI).
-To install it, simply add the following line to your Podfile:
+`PutioAPI` is available through [CocoaPods](https://cocoapods.org/pods/PutioAPI.
+To install, simply add the following line to your Podfile:

 ```ruby
 pod 'PutioAPI'
 ```

+## Usage

+See the [Example Project](./Example/PutioAPI/ViewController.swift) for a simple auth -> API call flow.

 ## Development